 - (a) As of July 1, 2005, the Company and domestic subsidiaries instituted the defined contribution retirement plan according to the "Labor Pension Act", applicable to the native employees.
 The Group shall contribute the amount equivalent to 6% of the monthly salary of respective native employees to the individual pension accounts of the employees at Labor Insurance Bureau, with respect to the labor pension system under the "Labor Pension Act" chosen by employees.
 Retired employees may claim for pension disbursement in accordance with the status of their individual accounts and the cumulative contribution in the account through monthly payment or in lump sum. - (b) Foreign subsidiaries shall contribute specific ratio of the local employees' total salary, on a monthly basis, as the pension or fund of endowment insurance according to the local government regulations.
 The pension of each employee shall be arranged and managed by government.
-Except that the subsidiaries shall be obligated to contribute the fund on a monthly basis, the subsidiaries

-- shall bear no other obligations. - (c) The pension expenses recognized under the Group's defined contributed pension regulations were NT\$22,265 thousand and NT\$20,362 thousand for the three-month periods ended March 31, 2024 and 2023.
+Except that the subsidiaries shall be obligated to contribute the fund on a monthly basis, the subsidiaries shall bear no other obligations. - (c) The pension expenses recognized under the Group's defined contributed pension regulations were NT\$100,744 thousand and NT\$90,366 thousand in 2024 and 2023.